 Visual App Development Tools [Low Code/No Code]

-Low code development platforms are the most exciting turn in the area of frontend development trends.
+Low code development platforms are the most exciting turn in the area of frontend development technologies.
 These visual app-building tools focus on the most critical aspects— front-end design and logic while taking care of boilerplate code.
 Building an app takes time and manual effort, from analyzing the issue, conceptualizing, and designing to coding.
 Low-code platforms help reduce the front-end as well as the back-end economic effort; it allows more customization in both aspects.
-These tools provide an intuitive drag and drop interface to create front-end using out-of-the-box UI components that can easily connect to databases and 3rd party apps to fetch data and take an action on.
+These tools provide an intuitive drag-and-drop interface to create frontend using out-of-the-box UI components that can easily connect to databases and 3rd party apps to fetch data and take an action on.
 They enable the focus on the business logic and the ultimate goal—user experience.

 Low code/no code app development platforms are visual software development environments where front-end engineers and developers drag and drop UI components, connect them and create enterprise-ready mobile or web apps.